mgrover1/arise-silverlinings/README.md

-# arise-silverlinings
+# Cloud for Climate
-Data catalogs and examples generated from the ARISE Project
+Data catalogs and examples generated from climate simulations on the cloud!